jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

   - *ordinary least squares*: (OLS) way of estimating the parameters of linear regression
       - tries to minimize the sum of squared residuals
-      - generally simillar to maximizing the posterior probability or maximizing the likelihood
+      - generally similar to maximizing the posterior probability or maximizing the likelihood
   - we will explore `lm()` in R and understand the estimates of OLS from a Bayesian perspective